 Remove ink from dryer

 Pen exploded in the dryer?
 Rubbing alcohol is an effective way to remove ink from both the dryer’s drum and the paddles.
 Wipe the affected areas of the dryer with a clean cloth that has been saturated with rubbing alcohol.
+If it’s particularly stubborn, try soaking a magic eraser with alcohol for a double whammy.

 Related post: 54 Hydrogen peroxide hacks you need to know